- Books, Literature, and Writing»

 "And if I am?" he teased.

-"There are small flyers in the hold, not much room, though two people could fit with some cooperation."
+"There are small flyers in the hold, not much room, though two people could fit

 "And this ship?" he indicated with his chin.